 - Observe the developmental levels of children in the Writing Center.
 Do they use some scribble and some letter-like forms?
 Do they write recognizable letters, especially those in their own names?
-Do they write horizontally from left to right on the page? - Rather than teach formal structured handwriting, model how to form letters when writing lists and class stories.
+Do they write horizontally on the page? - Rather than teach formal structured handwriting, model how to form letters when writing lists and class stories.
 Assist individual children as needed, and allow practice time to develop fine motor skills.